 This course introduces the student to the philosophy and history of corrections in the United States.
 Sentencing, corrections institutions, and community corrections are addressed along with critical issues in the field.
-A field trip to a correctional facility is scheduled as part of this course.
+A field trip correctional facility to а is scheduled as part of this course.

-CJ131/SOC220 Institutional Corrections
+CJ131/SOC220 Institutional Corrections 3 credits